-Renting an apartment in Siem Reap can be challenging.
-While the rise of holiday rental websites such as HomeAway and VBRO and rent-a-room sites like Airbnb and Roomorama made it easier to rent short term properties and rooms in private homes, there are still things you need to be aware of when renting an apartment in Siem Reap.
+Renting an apartment in Siem Reap can be challenging at the best of times.
+It’s currently a renter’s market and there’s an abundance of serviced apartments and short-term and long-term apartment rentals in Siem Reap available at bargain prices, but there are still things you need to be aware of when renting an apartment in Siem Reap.
+Here’s the lowdown.

 Short-Term Apartment Rentals in Siem Reap